CJepps/Musical-Matcher/README.md

 ### Design
 - Color Palette - I've gone for a minimalist styling to complement the musical theme and simplicity of a keyboard.
 I will use a monochrome color design for the majority of the application and use red (#FF0000) and green (#00FF00) in the game to show correct/ incorrect pairs respectably.

-- Typography - I will use the Tourney Font (Google fonts) to style the website icon.
+- Typography - I will use the Righteous Font (Google fonts) to style the website icon.
 Montserrat will be used as the main font with Sans Serif as the fallback in case this does not load.

 - Audio - It is my intention that when a user flips a card and reveals an image of a particular musical notation, a relevant sound will play.
 This will add an educational element to the game where users can practice corresponding musical notation to the sound produced.
 This would help with abilities such as sight reading.